California Sexual Assault Lawyers

 Sexual assault is a deeply traumatic experience, but support and justice are within reach.
 According to the National Sexual Violence Resource Center (NSVRC), 1 in 5 women and 1 in 71 men will experience sexual violence in their lifetime.
 Know that you have the right to support, safety, and justice.
 While reporting an assault can feel overwhelming, resources are available to help you, including NSVRC’s resource page.

 Survivors often feel isolated or unsure of what to do next.
-Speaking out takes a lot of courage, and we will make sure authorities listen.
+Speaking out takes a lot of courage, and we could help you get your story across to the authorities.
 Our team provides a safe space to explore your legal options and take steps toward justice.
 Here’s how we can help:

-- Get Medical Attention — Even without visible injuries, a doctor can check your health, provide treatment, and address concerns like infections or pregnancy.
+- Get Medical Attention — Even without visible injuries, a doctor can assess your health, provide treatment, and address concerns such as infections or pregnancy complications.
 If you choose, a forensic exam (rape kit) can gather evidence for future use.

 - Keep Any Potential Evidence — Save clothing, messages, or items that may aid an investigation.
 However, lacking physical evidence doesn’t mean no one will believe you.